 General questions to keep in mind

-As a forklift owner, here are a few questions to ask yourself to determine if it’s time to replace your forklift.
+As a forklift owner, here are a few questions to ask yourself to determine if it’s time to replace your equipment:

 - Is your forklift out for repairs more than usual?
 Unless it’s planned downtime, if your forklift is out for repairs, you’re probably losing time and money.